Scent is a POWERFUL Passive Self Care Tool.

-Scent can help you lose body fat, lower BP, reduce tension, anxiety, improve sleep, mood-many Wellness, and Health goals.
-Here’s how it works!
+Scent can help us lose body fat, lower BP, reduce tension, and anxiety.
+Improve sleep, mood-many other Wellness, Fitness, and Health goals.

 YES!
 Your amazing body has a mechanism to use scent as a way to help you:

 It’s true!
-There’s no NON-SCENTS in that statement!
+There is no NON-SCENTS in that statement!

 I just couldn’t resist 😂😂